 The Penfolds Grange is the most well-known bottle to come from the Adelaide-based producer, which changes from year to year since it made from grapes harvested from a relatively wide area, at least compared to other expensive and collectable wines.

 But to make your search for the best Australian red wine that little bit easier, we’ve compiled some lists of the best Australian wineries who are absolute masters at making red wine.
-Whether you salivate at the thought of a Shiraz, love a mouthwatering Merlot or are into something a little more titillating such as a Tempranillo, these are the Australian red wine producers you need to know.
+Whether you salivate at the thought of a Shiraz, love a mouthwatering Merlot or are into something a little more titillating such as a Tempranillo, these are top red wines australia has to offer.

 Penfolds is one of the oldest wineries in Australia and is famed for its Grange label of red wine (predominantly Shiraz), which is easily Australia’s most famous wine.
 Of course, no great winemaker can rely on just one family of wines, and Penfolds is no different, as it offers a range of other varietals that fall into its Bin collection, as well as some that are named after the vineyard from which their grapes were sourced.
 If you’re new to Penfolds though, always start with the Grange.